 Offered at BHC, CVC, EFC, ECC, MVC, NLC, RLC

 History of the United States I

 This is a Texas Common Course Number.
 This is a Core Curriculum course selected by the colleges of DCCCD.

 Prerequisite: One of the following must be met: (1) DREA 0093 AND DWRI 0093; (2) English as a Second Language (ESOL) 0044 AND 0054; or (3) have met Texas Success Initiative (TSI) in Reading and Writing standards AND the college Writing score prerequisite requirement.

-Course Description: The history of the United States is presented, beginning with the European background and first discoveries.
-The pattern of exploration, settlement, and development of institutions is followed throughout the colonial period and the early national experience to 1877.
-A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
+Course Description: A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
 United States History I includes the study of pre-Columbian, colonial, revolutionary, early national, slavery and sectionalism, and the Civil War/Reconstruction eras.
 Themes that may be addressed in United States History I include: American settlement and diversity, American culture, religion, civil and human rights, technological change, economic change, immigration and migration, and creation of the federal government.
 (3 Lec.)

 Coordinating Board Academic Approval Number 5401025125

 Designated by the Texas Higher Education Coordinating Board for transfer among community colleges and state public four year colleges and universities as freshman and sophomore general education courses.